Visit Vulcano, Sicily: Mud baths, Great Crater, travel guide

 The temperature of the water mixed with the mud is lukewarm.
 But the temperature is hot, sometimes scorching, where vapours and gases escape from the ground.

 These gases rise to the surface in the form of large bubbles, before bursting.
 Watching this is both fascinating and soothing.
 It has the same effect as watching the waves in the sea.
-On the other hand, the water is very murky and the mud bath seems inhospitable.
-Who wants to dive into a murky pool ?

 A precious thermal mud